free pages from our English Language software program

 Cars should turn left here, whilst vans should turn right.

-The comma is used to separate words, clauses, or phrases in a
+The comma is used to separate words, clauses, or phrases in a sentence.

 It is used to help clarify the sense of statements and to prevent ambiguity.